Qantas launches Norfolk Island flights from Sydney, Brisbane

 2hrs 25min |

-These routes will all be served by Qantas’ Boeing 737 jets, offering both business class and economy.
+These routes are all served by Qantas’ Boeing 737 jets, offering both business class and economy.

-As Norfolk Island isn’t a destination normally served by Qantas, the airline has no lounge available there either: although passengers taking domestic connections to or from these flights will enjoy lounge access as usual prior to those domestic services.
+Just be mindful that as Norfolk Island isn’t a destination normally served by Qantas, the airline has no lounge available prior to the return sector departing Norfolk Island.

 Passengers booking using frequent flyer points can expect to part with 55,200 Qantas Points for a return business class ticket, or 24,000 Qantas Points for a return economy ticket from either city.